flass/pantagruel/README.md

   _facultative options_

     -i|--initfile      Pantagruel configuration file
                          a file can be derived (i.e. manualy curated) from 'environment_pantagruel_template.sh' template.
                          Parameters values specified in this file will override other options

     -I|--iam           database creator identity (e-mail address is preferred)

     -f|--famprefix     alphanumerical prefix (no number first) of the names for homologous protein/gene family clusters; defaults to 'PANTAG' the chosen prefix will be appended with a 'P' for protein families and a 'C' for CDS families.

-    -T|--taxonomy      path to folder of taxonomy database flat files; defaults to $rootdir/NCBI/Taxonomy_YYYY-MM-DD (suffix is today's date) if this is not containing the expected file, triggers downloading the daily dump from NCBI Taxonomy at task 00
+    -T|--taxonomy      path to folder of taxonomy database flat files.
+Defaults to $rootdir/NCBI/Taxonomy_YYYY-MM-DD (suffix is today's date) if this is not containing the expected file, triggers downloading the daily dump from NCBI Taxonomy at task 00

     -A|--refseq_ass    path to folder of source genome assembly __folders__ containing flat files formated like NCBI Assembly RefSeq (no default value).
                          The assembly folders (one per genome) can be obtained on https://www.ncbi.nlm.nih.gov/assembly, by making a keyword search to select a set of assemblies and downloading results with options:
                            Source Database = 'RefSeq' and File type = 'All file types (including assembly-structure directory)'.
                          A simple archive 'genome_assemblies.tar' (as obtained from the NCBI website) can be placed in that folder.
                          If user genomes are also provided, these RefSeq assemblies will be used as reference for their annotation.

-    --refseq_ass4annot same principle as -A, but WILL NOT be used in the study, only as a reference to annotate user genomes (defaults to combined value of -A and -L options)
+    --refseq_ass4annot folder path.
+Same principle as -A, but WILL NOT be used in the study, only as a reference to annotate user genomes
+                         (defaults to combined value of -A and -L options)

-    -L|--refseq_list  Same as -A|--refseq_ass, but just provide a list of NCBI Assembly accession ids (file with one accession id per row)
+    -L|--refseq_list   file path.
+Same as -A|--refseq_ass, but just provide a list of NCBI Assembly accession ids (file with one accession id per row)
                          Accession ids are of the form GCx_yyyyyyyyy.z with x = {A|F} for GenBank and RefSeq, respectively, and y an z are any digit.
                          These accessions will be fetched from the NCBI FTP site using lftp.
                          Note the LAST version of the accession will be returned, i.e. the trailing '.z' part of the accession id is ignored.
                          These assemblies saved into a folder named after the value of the option: for instance, \`-L /path/to/assemblist\` will save assembly folders in /path/to/assemblist_assemblies_from_ftp/.

-    --refseq_list4annot same principle as -L, but WILL NOT be used in the study, only as a reference to annotate user genomes (defaults to combined value of -A and -L options)
+    --refseq_list4annot file path.
+Same principle as -L, but WILL NOT be used in the study, only as a reference to annotate user genomes
+                        (defaults to combined value of -A and -L options)

     -a|--custom_ass  path to folder of user-provided genomes (no default value).
 The specified folder must contain: